uchicago-capp-camp-2023/lab-web/docs/s1-linux/1-connect.md

 |P, Q, R, X, Y, Z|linux6.cs.uchicago.edu|
 |S, T, U, V, W|linux7.cs.uchicago.edu|

 Note your assigned server.
-Then run the following command in your open terminal and enter your UChicago password if prompted.
+Then run the following commands for your operating system in your open terminal, entering your UChicago password if prompted.
 Be sure to replace `{cnetId}` with your CnetID and `{linuxServer}` with your assigned Linux server name (see the table above).

 _Windows_